Kate Breen

 Kate Breen (13 December 1869 – 27 December 1937) was an Irish republican activist and nationalist.

+Biography

 Early life

 She was born Kate Breen to John Breen, an official of the Killarney Urban Council, and Mary Scannell.
 She had ten brothers and at least two sisters.
 Three of her brothers became priests, one was Canon Breen, former president of St Brendan's College, Killarney, another a leading republican, Rev. Joseph Breen, and one a World War I chaplain Rev Frank Breen.
 A fourth brother was a teacher in St. Michael’s College, Listowel while her sisters Agnes and Ellen were teachers in the Killarney district.

 Nationalism

 Breen was involved in the 1916 Easter Rising as well as during the Irish War of Independence.
 She was a member of Cumann na mBan and of its executive leadership, representing the Munster branches.
 She took a prominent part in the fight for freedom and was interned in Cork Jail.
 Breen was also arrested during events leading up to the elections in 1918.
 Breen was one of the women who voted against acceptance of the articles of the treaty.
 On the signing of the Anglo-Irish Treaty she remained a believer in the idea of a full Republic, and was interned in Kilmainham Gaol during the Civil War.